Build your own website! 1&1 offers easy website solutions for your needs, whether you

 Find out more

 1&1’s professional server hosting allows you, as the administrator, to install and operate multiple

 websites, as well as software and applications.
 Cost efficiency, power, and security – for every purpose.

-With the Whois Lookup service, you will receive publicly available information about any registered domain name.
-The Whois Information is retrieved from a standardized informational source, the so called Whois database.
-This service may help you in order to look up who owns a given domain respectively, whether it is still available or not.
+With the WHOIS Lookup service, you can view some information about any registered domain name.
+The WHOIS Information is retrieved from a standardized informational source, the so called WHOIS database.
+This service may help you to check if a domain is still available for registration or not.